Julie-Fabre/awesome_neuropixels/Some_tips_to_seperate_shanks_from_each_other.md

 Some things that can help are:
 - leaving the shanks in a solution of 1% tergazyme (several hours or overnight should be enough), followed by rinsing the probes in dH20.
-- alternating between IPA and dH20 baths.
+- alternating between IPA (removing the probe slowly) and dH20 baths.
-- using a small drop of water at the tip of a pipette to physically separate the shank (using surface tension) under a microscope.
-Make sure only the drop of water and not the pipette tip, touches the shanks
+- running a small drop of water (at the end of a pipette tip) across the length of the shanks to physically separate the shanks (using surface tension) under a microscope.
+Make sure only the drop of water, not the pipette tip, touches the shanks.

 You can also combine these different strategies.